ChristofSchwarz/qseok_on_Microk8s/README.md

 <a href="settings.sh">settings.sh</a>, which will be used throughout the installation processes

 The scripts will
- - install a local NFS
+ - install a local NFS (Network Filesystem)
- - Docker CE
+ - Docker Community Edition
- - Micro K8s
+ - MicroK8s
- - MongoDB
+ - MongoDB Community Edition
- - Postgres DB
- - Keycloak Identity Provider
+ - A local identity provider (Keycloak https://www.keycloak.org/) and Postgres for persistance
  - QSEoK (Qlik Sense Enterprise on Kubernetes)

 ## Installation
  - To get it run `git clone https://github.com/ChristofSchwarz/qseok_on_Microk8s`
- - To launch it go to `cd qseok_on_Microk8s/` and run `sudo bash deploy_all.sh`
+ - To launch it go to `cd qseok_on_Microk8s/`
+ - Make sure you edit the `settings.sh` file to match your system
+ - Then run `sudo bash deploy_all.sh`